svascot/automation-practice/README.md

 To run the test cases execute the class `src/test/java/automation/RunTests.java` The cucumber report is in `target/cucumber-reports/report.html`.

+This project implements ExtentReports, the report is in `report/TestReport.html`.

 This project perform these test cases:
 * Tests cases:
   * Sign in with an account, to test sign-in Page.